sallymroberts/SceneFrancisco/README.md

 - I worked on making the page layouts clear, grouped components logically, and gave meaningful descriptive names to input fields used to search and subset the list on the movie list page
 - My first attempt to use a text-shadow effect to make the page title on the movie list page readable and attractive against the Golden Gate Bridge photo background was not very successful.
 I asked another fellowship participant with substantial frontend experience for suggestions and she pointed me to a web page with sample code developed by Tom Elliot to create a "sharper glow" text shadow effect.
 I spent a while playing around with this effect, selecting various color combinations, fonts, and font sizes, until I achieved a result that worked well.

-#### Testing

-Given time constraints, I chose to primarily use manual testing for my application.
-I used many ad hoc SQL queries to verify the data.
-After completing the Hackbright fellowship, I created limited unit tests and doctests for the info_from_imdb_id function within the update_tables.py file in order to practice automated testing.

-I have extensive experience defining and executing test plans as part of the process of developing business software using the waterfall method.
-I believe that automated testing is an essential agile software development practice and I would like to add tests to my application to enjoy the benefits of automated testing:
-- Reducing the risk of introducing unidentified bugs when maintaining an application
-- Facilitating the practice of refactoring code to make it clearer and more maintainable, without incurring a high risk of breaking the code in the process
-- Clearly defining expected functionality, including edge cases

 ### <a name="Structure"></a>Structure

 ##### Python files